(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on September 12, 2022.

-Intestinal cancer is an overgrowth of cancerous cells in the small intestine, which is part of the digestive system.
+Intestinal cancer is a growth of cancerous cells in the small intestine, which is part of the digestive system.
 This long, narrow tube connects the stomach to the large intestine.

-Inherited condition: Although most small intestine cancers occur without a known hereditary link, there are some inherited conditions that may lead to a higher risk.
+Although most small intestine cancers occur without a known hereditary link, some inherited conditions may lead to a higher risk.
 The inherited conditions associated specifically with small intestine adenocarcinoma are:

 • Familial adenomatous polyposis (FAP)